-- Equity capital: The U.S. Treasury, using the Exchange Stabilization Fund, provided a \$10 billion equity investment in the CPFF II LLC.
-While the original CPFF did not have formalized credit protection, ensuring this arrangement at inception helped to secure the facility to the Federal Reserve's satisfaction-a requirement for all 13(3) lending-and reinforced cooperation between the Federal Reserve and Treasury in addressing the urgent needs of this crisis.
-The size of the equity investment for the facility was calibrated based on historical A1/P1/F1 extreme downgrade probabilities.
-This equity was in addition to the 10 basis point registration fee that issuers paid upfront, which, together with any earnings, would absorb potential credit losses. - Expanded ratings agencies: CPFF 2020, like the 2008 version, was launched with program terms that would accept credit ratings only from Fitch Ratings, Inc., Moody's Investors Service, Inc., and S&P Global Ratings.
+- Expanded ratings agencies: CPFF 2020, like the 2008 version, was launched with program terms that would accept credit ratings only from Fitch Ratings, Inc., Moody's Investors Service, Inc., and S&P Global Ratings.
 On May 26, 2020, the Federal Reserve expanded the set of nationally recognized statistical rating organizations (NRSROs) whose ratings would be accepted in determining the eligibility of commercial paper-adding DBRS, Inc., Kroll Bond Rating Agency, Inc., and only with respect to insurance companies, A.M.
 Best Rating Services, Inc.-to the extent the issuer also had a qualifying rating from one of the original three NRSROs. - Expanded counterparties: Finally, while both versions of the CPFF were launched with a structure that relied on primary dealers as the intermediaries between issuers and the facility, on July 23, 2020, the Federal Reserve launched an initiative to broaden the set of broker dealers who would be eligible to transact with the CPFF.
 This initiative was expected to increase the operational capacity of the facility while supporting equal opportunity for and diversity in the operation of the facility.
-Between September 9, 2020, and February 4, 2021, seven nonprimary commercial paper dealers who met designated eligibility requirements (including size restrictions, transaction capabilities, financial conditions, compliance controls, and equal opportunity and diversity efforts), were added to the program as CPFF dealers.
+Between September 9, 2020, and February 4, 2021, seven non-primary dealer commercial paper dealers who met designated eligibility requirements (including size restrictions, transaction capabilities, financial condition, compliance controls, and equal opportunity and diversity efforts), were added to the program as CPFF Dealers.

-Other terms of the program, including issuer capacity limits and registration provisions, were the same as those of the 2008 program.
+Other terms of the program, including issuer capacity limits and registration provisions, were the same as the 2008 program.
 Counterparty risk management also functioned essentially the same, with penalty pricing associated with lending rates analogous to setting haircuts on a nonrecourse loan.